Revolutionary-Games/Thrive/doc/setup_instructions.md

 Running Setup
 -------------

-Now you can run the setup script with (make sure you have setup prerequisites):
+Now you can run the setup script with (make sure you have finished with the prerequisites first):

 ```
-ruby SetupThrive.rb thrive
+ruby SetupThrive.rb
 ```

-The last part of the command (thrive) is the svn username.
-If you have an svn assets username (ask on slack) use it instead of "thrive" here.

-When asked to login to svn type in your svn password.
-Or if you are using "thrive" as username type in "thrive" as the password as well.

 Note: if you have a small amount of ram you may want to limit the setup script to only use a few CPU cores for building or don't want to